gavinmdouglas/robustness/README.md

 ##### Downloading required data files

 PICRUSt and Greengenes files used by default by this pipeline should be downloaded from their original sources.
 To run the default pipeline, users should download the PICRUSt [16S rRNA gene copy number table](http://kronos.pharmacology.dal.ca/public_files/picrust/picrust_precalculated_v1.1.3/13_5/16S_13_5_precalculated.tab.gz) and [genomic content annotation table](http://kronos.pharmacology.dal.ca/public_files/picrust/picrust_precalculated_v1.1.3/13_5/ko_13_5_precalculated.tab.gz), saving them to the `data` directory.
-Additionally, the [Greengenes tree](https://s3.amazonaws.com/gg_sg_web/gg_13_5_otus_99_annotated.tree.gz?AWSAccessKeyId=AKIAIKZRXPOMF7SLT42A&Signature=esMW7qFmRflNJ8hpBrF4WJ%2FLlZU%3D&Expires=1519260808) (currently unavailable, looking into hosting the file locally) should be downloaded, unzipped, and saved to the `data` directory.
+Additionally, the Greengenes tree (specifically gg_13_5_otus_99_annotated.tree.gz) can be downloaded from the Greengenes site ([here](http://greengenes.secondgenome.com/downloads/database/13_5)) and unzipped and saved to the `data` directory.

 ### USE: